 Although any monkey could run my machine, my skills are applied in the recording of details about the notes in the margins and other accidental qualities of the physical objects I am scanning, which may provide clues about origins and previous owners to future historians.
 I work for the many tentacled Octopus, and although I do not like, at all, the idea of working for a big tech company, I liked the opportunities the job offered for traveling around the world to visit collections in small libraries and churches.

-After returning to New York after three years of constant movement overseas, I managed to get a gig in the Casaubon collection at the NYPL, which preserves the work of Percy Shelley—the most radical of Romantics and political revolutionary—and some manuscripts relating to his more popular wife, gothic novelist Mary Shelley, of Doctor Frankenstein fame, as well as the papers of her father, universal suffragist and direct democracy advocate, William Godwin, and of her mother, first feminist, Mary Wollstonecraft.
+After returning to New York after three years in in the Baltics and Siberia (more on that later), I managed to get a gig in the Casaubon collection at the NYPL, which preserves the work of Percy Shelley—the most radical of Romantics and political revolutionary—and some manuscripts relating to his more popular wife, gothic novelist Mary Shelley, of Doctor Frankenstein fame, as well as the papers of her father, universal suffragist and direct democracy advocate, William Godwin, and of her mother, first feminist, Mary Wollstonecraft.
 What a family.

 Percy is credited with the thoughtcrime of peaceful civil disobedience later copied by Thoreau, Ghandi and MLK.
 I did not know much about Percy before getting the gig.
 I am learning from the curator of the collection.
 I’ve had access to papers and books of some pretty impressive authors for this job, but this assignment, in particular, seems especially important now.
 Percy’s The Masque of Anarchy is about the lawlessness of those in power.
 Think of it as rhymed verse describing the motley parade of leaders on your nightly newcast.
 It features personified concepts like Murder, Fraud, Hypocrisy, and most grotesque of all, Anarchy who claims, “I am the Science,” no wait, the actual line is ‘I AM GOD, AND KING, AND LAW!’ in all caps.